razenetwork/Raze_Network/README.md

 To invoke the transfer contract, the client-side runs a CreateTransferTx algorithm, which takes as inputs the raze account secret key `sk`, and the amount of transferred token `amt`, the public keys of sender `pk_s`, receiver `pk_r` and the public keys of the anonymity set `{pk_a}`.
 The output of the CreateTransferTx algorithm is a zero-knowledge proof that the prover knows one of the secret keys of the aforementioned public key set, the payment consistency proof, and range proof.
 The statement of this zkp is
 ![alt text](https://github.com/razenetwork/Raze_Network/blob/main/zkp_statement.png?raw=true)

 The client-side runs a CreateRedeemTx algorithm to invoke the redeem contract.
-It takes the account secret key `sk`, the withdrawal amount `amt`, and the public key `pk` as input to generate a zero-knowledge proof showing that the user knows the secret key `sk` for the account public key `pk` and the account has enough balance for the withdraw operation.
-The zero-knowledge proof will be used to invoke the Redeem contract.
+It takes the account secret key `sk`, the amount `amt`, and the public key `pk` as input to generate a zero-knowledge proof showing that the user knows the secret key `sk` for the account public key `pk` and the account has enough balance for the redeem operation.
+The zero-knowledge proof will be used to invoke the redeem contract.
 The statement of this zkp is
 ![alt text](https://github.com/razenetwork/Raze_Network/blob/main/redeem_statement.png?raw=true)

 The user can invoke the lock module by running a CreateLockTx algorithm on the client-side.
 The client inputs a secret key `sk` and an Ethereum address `addr` to generate a signature to demonstrate he is indeed the owner of the account and he authorizes to lock the account to the input address `addr`.
 The signature would be `Sign(x, addr)`.
 Similarly, the user can invoke the unlock module by running a CreateUnlockTx on the client-side.
 The input of CreateUnlockTx algorithm is the same as that of the CreateLockTx algorithm.
 It will generate a similar signature to unlock the account.
 Note, we will embed a nonce derived from the current epoch number to prevent the replay attack.